Go to the Courses section

 Headington Campus T4.10

 I studied for my BA at the University of York and for my MA at the University of Leeds.
 My PhD on 'Mina Loy’s Modernist Aesthetic’ was awarded at the University of Leeds.
 My teaching career has taken me from Leeds to Falmouth University in Cornwall before arriving at Oxford Brookes University in 2002.
 I teach primarily on modernism, women's writing, technology, American literature and culture, and on twentieth-century literature.
-I am on the Executive Committee of the British Association for Modernist Studies.
+From 2014-2020 I was on the Executive Committee of the British Association for Modernist Studies.

 I work in the field of modernist studies, technology and literature and on American literature and culture.
 I have published books and articles on Mina Loy, Djuna Barnes, Gertrude Stein, American Modernism, New York Dada, technology and literature, jewish writing, contemporary poetry, modernist drama, and radio.